-On September 29, 2020, the underwriters who conducted our public offering in September 2020 received warrants granted to them to purchase 128,000 shares of common (equal to five percent (5%) of the total number of shares of common stock sold in that offering) at an exercise price equal to \$5.50 (110% of the public offering price in that offering), as a portion of the underwriting compensation payable to the underwriters in connection with this offering (the "Underwriters Warrants").
-The Underwriters Warrants are initially exercisable March 29, 2021, and have a term of three years from their initial exercise date.
+On September 29, 2020, the underwriters who conducted our public offering in September 2020 received warrants granted to them to purchase 128,000 shares of common (equal to five percent (5%) of the total number of shares of common stock sold in that offering) at an exercise price equal to \$5.50 (110% of the public offering price in that offering), as a portion of the underwriting compensation payable to the Representative in connection with this offering.
+The Underwriters Warrants will be non-exercisable until March 29, 2021 and will expire three years thereafter.